zacgra/authenticate-me/README.md

 - `bundle exec rails s`

 You should be able to see the app in your browser at either localhost:5000 or 127.0.0.1:5000

-My Project Takeaways:
-This was a tough project when it came down to handling redux with the session and csrf tokens.
-I felt pretty good about it up until it got to the "restoring a session token" for moving auth between tabs.
-Also, I felt really clumsy with my CSS as it had been a while since I'd dont frontend.